Eligibility requirements

 - post-program recap with A&CI staff

 There is no fee to apply or participate in the program.
-The compensation for selected program participants is $250 per person for mentees and $1000 per person for mentors.
+The compensation for selected program participants is $300 per person for mentees and $1000 per person for mentors.
 Participants receive final payment when the program is completed by invoice or honorarium; mentors will receive a partial payment at the start of the program.
+All participants will also be provided with limited DIY access to 44 Gaukel Creative Workspace, including a locker inside the facility, from mid-September to mid-December 2026.

 Program schedule and evaluation